Dick Burwen has been a major figure in the electronics world for over 55 years.

 Reverberation Software

-Audio Pallete
+Audio Palette

 Noise Eliminator